Seemor

 The practical version

 Walk 15 minutes from the Colosseum in any direction that isn't toward another tour group.
 Skip the places with English menus displayed on the sidewalk.
-Look for pizza al taglio shops where people are standing and eating, not sitting at tables set with checkered tablecloths.
+Look for pizza al taglio shops where people are standing and eating, not sitting at tables with checkered tablecloths.

-Explore Rome's local Italian restaurants on Seemor →
+Explore Rome's local Italian restaurants →

 Explore restaurants mentioned in this article: